cengel/ArcGIS_geocoding/README.md

     http://locator.stanford.edu/arcgis/rest/services/geocode/Composite_NorthAmerica/GeocodeServer/geocodeAddresses?addresses={"records":[{"attributes":{"OBJECTID":1,"SingleLine":"380 New York St., Redlands, CA"}}]}&token=<YOUR TOKEN>&f=pjson

-The ArcGIS REST geocoding service v10.0 and later takes addresses in [SingleLine (also called single field) and MultiLine (also called multi field) mode](http://support.esri.com/technical-article/000011000).
-That means that the addresses in your table can be stored in a single field (as used above) or in multiple fields, one for each address component (Street, City, etc).
-The _quality_ of the returned result will not be affected by the form requests are submitted.
+The ArcGIS REST geocoding service v10.0 and later takes addresses in [Single Line (also called single field) and Multi Line (also called multi field) mode](http://support.esri.com/technical-article/000011000).
+That means that the addresses in your table can be stored in a single field (as used in the URL above) or in multiple, separate fields, one for each address component (Street, City, etc).

-Batch geocoding _performance_ is better when the address parts are stored in separate fields.
-However, if there is an error in your batch, all the addresses in that batch that already have been geocoded will be dropped.
-Furthermore, a lot of addresses in one batch can cause the URL length limit to be exceeded and the URL to be truncated, so it is necessary to use the POST method to send those requests.
-The maximum number of addresses that can be geocoded in a single batch request on the Stanford geocode server is set to **1000**.
+Furthermore, there are two ways to send the addresses to the geocoding service: individually or as batch of several.
+Individual requests are more time consuming.
+For example, geocoding 1000 addresses takes over 2 minutes as single requests vs. 15 seconds as batch request.
+Batch geocoding is slightly faster when the address components are stored in separate fields (Multi Line).
+However, if there is an error in your batch, all the addresses in that batch that already have been geocoded will be dropped. **The maximum number of addresses that can be geocoded in a single batch request on the Stanford geocode server is 1000**.

-## R geocode function
+## R geocode functions

-Here I provide a very simple, **by no means foolproof** R function to do this, called `geocodeSL`.
-It takes one address at a time in Singleline format.
+Here I provide two very simple, **by no means foolproof** R functions to do this.

+### Single Line
+`geocodeSL` takes one address at a time in Singleline format.
+Each address-string is sent as a single request to the geocode server.

 To use it do this.